 5 minutes

 Sometimes you have a hectic day.
 A deadline is screeching toward you at full speed.
 You feel pulled in more directions than you have limbs.
+The world around you feels stressful and uncertain.
 On those days, you might only be able to manage 5 minutes away from work.
 It’s not much, but it’s still worth taking.
 Even a short break can help you take a breath, reset, and avoid stretching your mind too thin.
 But what to do in those 5 minutes?
 Here are some ideas:

 • Take Some Deep Breaths: Pausing to breathe deeply can help you find calm and build mindfulness, as in this 3-minute breathing space practice.